HuifangWang/the-virtual-brain-website/tutorials.rst

           In TVB architecture, structural connectivity is one parameter of a BNM; and

         + to create a reproducible project, make it publicly available to improve the experience of the reviewers and readers.
-A folder with the data is included.
+A folder with the data <https://www.dropbox.com/sh/44e8k1t8hpb1r9z/KO5YRW7_Pg>_ is included .

 [alstott2009]: http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1000408